Who is Color Matters

-Before the arrival of the World Wide Web, I served as faculty at the University of Hawaii School of Architecture, Chaminade University and Matsuda Technology Center.
-Today, I present seminars about color and marketing, color theory and everything that color impacts.
+Before the arrival of the World Wide Web, I served as faculty at the University of Hawaii, Chaminade University and Matsuda Technology Center.
+Today, I teach color theory at the School of Architecture, University of Hawaii and I present seminars about color and marketing, color theory and everything that color impacts.

 The primary focus of my work since 1988 is color psychology.
 As a branding expert, I've provided color consultation for a vast array of projects - for clients such as Tylenol, Nokia Mobile Phones, Eastman Kodak and Dow Chemical.
 Please visit my business web site, Colorcom, for more information.

-Most recently, I've written and published a series of eBooks about color entitled Color Voodoo.
+I've also written and published a series of eBooks about color entitled Color Voodoo.
 They're the sum total of every color course I've ever taught and all the research I've conducted.

 The Color Matters web site is a continuation of my teaching and my passion for color.